Emily Martin (anthropologist): Anthropology of science and feminism

 Another example of Martin's feminist analysis of reproduction involves the egg and sperm.
 The egg (the Woman), in Martin's view, reinforces our culture's view of passive “damsel in distress” image, while the active sperm (the Man) races to the egg to penetrate her.
 The truth is, the egg is not so easy to penetrate as commonly believed.
 One sperm is not powerful enough to penetrate an egg - the egg's barrier can only be weakened by the collective efforts of a number of sperm.

 Martin suggests alternative descriptions of fertilization that give the egg a less passive role.
 She notes that research at the Johns Hopkins University has shown that the sperm does not have a powerful thrust, and fertilization occurs because the egg traps the sperm.

 Furthermore, she notes that work by Paul Wassarman (conducted on the sperm and eggs of mice) singled out a particular molecule on the egg coat which binds the sperm.
 This molecule was called a 'sperm receptor' which has passive connations, whereas the corresponding molecule on the sperm is the 'egg binding protein'.

 "Usually in biological research, the protein member of the pair of binding molecules is called the receptor, and physically it has a pocket in it rather like a lock.
 As the diagrams that illustrate Wassarman's article show, the molecules on the sperm are proteins and have "pockets."
 The small, mobile molecules that fit into these pockets are called ligands.
 As shown in the diagrams, ZP3 on the egg is a polymer of "keys"; many small knobs stick out.
 Typically, molecules on the sperm would be called receptors and molecules on the egg would be called ligands.
 But Wassarman chose to name ZP3 on the egg the receptor and to create a new term, "the egg-binding protein," for the molecule on the sperm that otherwise would have been called the receptor."

 Martin sees this as one of many example of sexist language entrenched in the imagery of reproduction, and resents the constant role of sperm as aggressor despite research which points otherwises.

 Martin's analysis yields four main lessons: 1.
-We think we know a lot because of science in this age, but the truth is, the way we interpret science is sexist and it actually makes us ignorant (even worse, we are unaware of our ignorance for the most of the part).
+We think we know a lot because of science in this age, but the truth is, the way we interpret science is sexist and it actually makes us ignorant (even worse, we are unaware of our ignorance for most of the part).
 2. Such gender bias reinforces gender inequality and continues to keep our traditional misogyny alive.
 3. We have to realize our mistakes and strive to achieve a new understanding with total fairness.
 4. We must ensure we will not pass the mistakes to the future generations, since they are really harmful for human understanding as well as gender relations.